Two men arrested over unauthorized copying of Japanese-style artwork

 Kato from Osaka Prefecture and Kitabata from Nara Prefecture were arrested for allegedly making seven copies of five artworks including Kaii Higashiyama’s 1972 lithograph piece titled “Forest with a White Horse” without the family’s approval over a two-year period from January 2017, the sources said.

-After an earlier probe by an art dealers’ association, Kato had said via his lawyer, “I apologize for any inconvenience caused to copyright holders, buyers, and the art industry.
+After an earlier probe by an art dealers’ association, Kato had said via his lawyer, “I apologize for any inconvenience caused to copyright holders, buyers and the art industry.
 I will work to repair the damage.”

 Meanwhile, Kitabata said in an earlier interview with Kyodo News that he produced roughly 20 prints each of about 40 artworks at the request of Kato for about eight years, adding, “I was in need of money.
 I thought (Kato) had obtained permission.”